 I never really figured out if the slow development of technology in Cuba bothered the locals.
 But as I walked around in pursuit of WiFi, my iPhone held high above my head searching for a signal, I realized that I, and I bet you too, could never go back to the days without technology.
 I hope we start to tackle the IT talent crisis so we never have to.
 Perhaps it starts with a little recognition for the role IT professionals play in our day-to-day lives.

 This is the second piece in Trapeze Group’s IT content series.
 Missed part one?
 Check out the “Quiz: What Type of Transit IT Guru Are You?” here.
-Stay tuned for next month’s piece on the five things IT professionals wish software providers understood about their transit agency.
+Stay tuned for next month’s piece.